 Provide nuclear data services to Member countries of the NEA Data Bank.

-Production of CD-CINDA on an annual basis to coincide with the publication of the CINDA book, which will also be printed by the NEA Data Bank.

-Coordination of the Working Party on International Nuclear Data Evaluation Cooperation (WPEC), established to promote exchange of information concerning nuclear data evaluations, validations, and related topics, and with the aim to assess and improve the quality and completeness of evaluated data.
+C. Outside the scope of the Network Coordination of the Working Party on International Nuclear Data Evaluation Cooperation (WPEC), established to promote exchange of information concerning nuclear data evaluations, validations, and related topics, and with the aim to assess and improve the quality and completeness of evaluated data.
 Collection, verification and validation of computer programs used in all areas of nuclear power production.
 Dissemination of these computer codes to all countries, apart from the U.S.A. and Canada.
 Collection and critical review of Chemical Thermodynamic Data for key elements required for geo-chemical modelling in waste management applications, and on-line computer services for these data.

-Compilation of information relevant for computer code validation in the areas of: integral experiments, shielding, criticality safety, fuel behaviour, reactor physics and reactor safety.

-• Signature Claes Nordborg

-IAEA Nuclear Data Section (NDS)

-The Nuclear Data Section (NDS) of the International Atomic Energy Agency was formed in 1964 to provide nuclear data to IAEA Member States.
+Compilation of information relevant for computer code validation in the areas of: integral experiments, shielding, criticality safety, fuel behaviour, reactor physics and reactor safety. • Signature Claes Nordborg IAEA Nuclear Data Section (NDS) • Background The Nuclear Data Section (NDS) of the International Atomic Energy Agency was formed in 1964 to provide nuclear data to IAEA Member States.
 NDS along with three other neutron reaction data centres formed the 4-centre network in 1964.
 This network was designed to coordinate the compilation and distribution of neutron reaction data on a world-wide basis in order to provide high-quality customer services at lower cost by avoiding duplication and adopting common compilation formats and procedures for easier data exchange.
 NDS initiated a network of charged-particle and photonuclear data centres in 1975 to compile nuclear reaction data types not covered by the existing 4-centre network.
 These two networks were merged in 1979 to form the Nuclear Reaction Data Centres Network which covers all nuclear reaction data.
 Separately, the NDS established the Nuclear Structure and Decay Data Network in 1975 to coordinate internationally the evaluation and dissemination of nuclear structure and radioactive decay data.
 The Atomic and Molecular (A+M) Data Unit was also constituted within the Nuclear Data Section in 1975 to coordinate the evaluation and dissemination of atomic and molecular data.
 The nuclear data programme of the IAEA is guided by the International Nuclear Data Committee, while the A+M Subcommittee of the International Fusion Research Council advises on the atomic and molecular data programme.

-- Type of institute: International organization.

-Section within the Division of Physical and Chemical Sciences, Department of Nuclear Sciences and Applications,

-International Atomic Energy Agency

-- Participating countries: 151

-- Total staff: 12 professional, 5.25 general service staff members data activities: 10 professional, 4 general service staff members, of which 4 equivalent man years per annum are dedicated to NRDC Network activities (provision and development of relevant databases, plus support service functions)

-- Budget cycle: Two-year budget cycle (for example, 2008/2009)
+Status - Type of institute: International organization.
+Section within the Division of Physical and Chemical Sciences, Department of Nuclear Sciences and Applications, International Atomic Energy Agency - Participating countries: 151 • Staff and Programmes - Total staff: 12 professional, 5.25 general service staff members - Allocated to nuclear data activities: 10 professional, 4 general service staff members, of which 4 equivalent man years per annum are dedicated to NRDC Network activities (provision and development of relevant databases, plus support service functions) - Fiscal year: Calendar year - Budget cycle: Two-year budget cycle (for example, 2008/2009) Activities A. Within the Network:

 - Nuclear data services to those Member countries that are not directly served by one of the other service centres, including direct on-line computer services. - Documentation of data libraries in the IAEA-NDS series, and announcements in the IAEA Nuclear Data Newsletter.
+2. Reaction Data: